-LBI ehf., the Issuer's predecessor, was established by the Icelandic Parliament on 1 July 1886.
-In establishing LBI ehf., the Icelandic Parliament hoped to boost monetary transactions and encourage the country's nascent industries.
-LBI ehf.'s first decades of operation were restricted by its limited financial capacity and it was little more than a building society.
+LBI was a public limited liability company (hf.) but changed to a private limited liability company (ehf.) in 2016.
+LBI the Issuer's predecessor, was established by the Icelandic Parliament on 1 July 1886.
+In establishing LBI, the Icelandic Parliament hoped to boost monetary transactions and encourage the country's nascent industries.
+LBI's first decades of operation were restricted by its limited financial capacity and it was little more than a building society.

-Following the turn of the 20th century, however, Icelandic society progressed and prospered as industrialisation finally made inroads, and LBI ehf. grew and developed in parallel to the nation.
-In the 1920s, LBI ehf. became Iceland's largest bank and was made responsible for issuing Iceland's bank bonds.
-Issuing of bank bonds was transferred to the then newly established Central Bank of Iceland in 1961 and LBI ehf. continued to develop as a commercial bank, expanding its branch network in the ensuing decades.
+Following the turn of the 20th century, however, Icelandic society progressed and prospered as industrialisation finally made inroads, and LBI grew and developed in parallel to the nation.
+In the 1920s, LBI became Iceland's largest bank and was made responsible for issuing Iceland's bank bonds.
+The issuance of bank bonds was